intellifi-nl/webapi-doc/quick-start.md

 Brain web API quick start
 =========================

 This page describes some tools and basics that you need to know in order to get started with our web API.
 First of all you will need some knowledge of [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) and [JSON](https://en.wikipedia.org/wiki/JSON).
-They are the building blocks of our eco system (and many others of course).
+They are the building blocks of our ecosystem (and many others of course).

 Exploring
 ---------

 We find it very important that our web API is self-explanatory.
 We strongly recommend you to install a JSON viewer plugin in your webbrowser.
 This will allow you to view (and navigate!) the query results in your web browser.
-For Google Chrome we advice you to use [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).
+For Google Chrome we advise you to use [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).
 Without doubt there will be a nice plugin for your own favorite browser as well.

 ![](https://raw.githubusercontent.com/intellifi-nl/doc-webapi/master/explore2.png)